Legal Separation Vs Divorce

 You should get a solicitor to help finalise the agreement but negotiating and reaching agreements beforehand can help to reduce costs later on when you decide to divorce.

-The court has to take into account any separation agreement reached between the parties.
-In the event of a dispute, the court is obliged to take the fact there is a separation agreement into account.
-This is one of the determining factors in any financial dispute and is contained in s.25 Matrimonial Causes Act 1973 ( as amended).
+In the event of a dispute, the court is obliged to take the fact that there is a separation agreement into account.
+This is one of the determining factors in any financial dispute and is contained in Matrimonial Causes Act (Section 25 1973 Amended).

 Therefore, a separation agreement drafted by qualified family law solicitors is legal.

 Separation Agreement Service

 Divorce-Online offer a low cost separation agreement service managed by qualified and experienced family law solicitors.
 This service is available for an affordable fixed fee of just £599 including VAT – Saving you over £750 compared to the cost of using local high street solicitors.